 Want to be a more informed worshiper?
 Would you like to deepen your faith journey?
-Thinking about Divinity School?
-Already attended seminary/divinity school and want to hear about recent developments in the field?
+Thinking about divinity school?
+Already attended seminary or divinity school and want to hear about recent developments in the field?

 Explore what we offer and contact us with any questions you may have!

 About Lifelong Learning

 Welcome to Lifelong Learning (LLL) at Vanderbilt Divinity School.
 The Purposes and Commitments at the heart of the school’s mission emphasize the points at which theology and practice meet.
 Two of the guiding questions for LLL are about the what and the how of life: “What can we glean from our traditions, methods, and practices?” and “How are we to live in light of what we know to be just?”